bkaplan-github/parameterized-content-block/README.md

 ## Future Enhancements
 * Add support for other types of inputs (color pickers, etc).
-* Allow the use of single quotes in the "SET" statements.
+* Allow parsing of single quotes in the "SET" statements.
 * Add option to override the name that appears above an input.
-* Allow parsing of IIF statements in the preview.
+* Allow parsing of "IIF" statements in the preview.